stevenjknaack/stevenjknaack/README.md

 👋 Hello!
 Welcome to my github!

-I am full-stack software engineer interested in artificial intelligence, sustainability, and social justice.
+I am full-stack software engineer interested in animal rights, sustainability, and social justice.

 Here is a recent timeline